-What are the precautions for using NAND?
+What are the precautions to take when using NAND flash devices?

 - To access memory from the system, logical-physical address translation is necessary.